 Bash Guide ISCG05 V2 Specification

-- Material: 7075 aluminum, top guide glass reinforced thermoplastic
+- Material: 7075 aluminium, top guide glass reinforced thermoplastic.

 - Set slider in the highest position

 - Hold backplate directly against ISCG05 tabs.
 Check for clearance between the back side of the bashplate/guide and the bike frame (use included 2.5 mm spacers if necessary to space the backplate away from the frame).

 - Rotate backplate until slider adjustment bolt is directly above the crank axle and torque bolts to 5Nm